Massachusetts Coastal and Ocean Education Guide for K-12 Teachers

 • New England Aquarium Educational Resources and Activities - This site offers a list of fun and educational activities that may be used in the classroom, adapted for home, or before or after an Aquarium visit.
 Downloadable activity books are available on many topics, ranging from shark observations (PDF, 74 KB) to penguin adaptations (PDF, 216 KB).
 A climate change and the ocean program offers a video series and follow up student worksheets on the climate change challenges for ocean animals, and how communities are working together to make a difference for the planet.

-• NOAA Education Resources - This website provides a range of lessons and activities on oceans and coasts, marine life, and related topics.
+• NOAA Education Resources - This website provides a range of lessons and activities on oceans and coasts, marine life, and related topics, and includes a Resource Collections portal to access many NOAA educational resources from one location.

 • NOAA Ocean Explorer Education Materials - This program provides a variety of learning and teaching tools designed to enhance environmental literacy through the excitement of ocean discovery.
 This page includes links to more than 300 lesson plans, along with a full curriculum, expedition education models, and interactive multimedia presentations and learning activities.